Ameide

 Ameide is a city in the Dutch province of Utrecht.
 It is a part of the municipality of Vijfheerenlanden, and lies about 9 km southwest of IJsselstein.

 Ameide received city rights in the 14th century.

 Ameide was a separate municipality in the province of South Holland until 1986, when it became part of Zederik.
 When Zederik merged into the new municipality Vijfheerenlanden in 2019, it became a part of the province of Utrecht.

 In 2001, the village of Ameide had 3087 inhabitants.
-The built-up area of the village was 0.58 km², and contained 1083 residences.
+The built-up area of the village was 0.58 km^{2}, and contained 1083 residences.

 The statistical area "Ameide", which also can include the surrounding countryside, has a population of around 3040.